bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/h/HCO3 -_1Ov1VDlGf0wwH8$gwlFai2/Documentation.md

-content of HCO3- in the water sample
+content of HCO3- in the water sample.